kristerkari/react-native-css-modules-with-viewport-units-example/README.md

 This app should work the same way as [vw/vh Middle Div](https://codepen.io/falkus/pen/LkmLJR) codepen by [Martin Falkus](https://codepen.io/falkus/).
 You can try to run in first in the browser and then see how it works in React Native.

+To see code examples, have a look at [ViewportUnits.css](src/ViewportUnits.css) and [ViewportUnits.js](src/ViewportUnits.js) inside src folder.

 ## Try it